computerscience254/Triangle-tracker/README.md

 The MIT License (MIT)

-Copyright (c) 2018 -present - Triangle tracker project - All Rights Reserved
+Copyright (c) 2018 -present - Fundi Project- All Rights Reserved

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal